 He strives to bring humor, warmth, curiosity, and care to each session.
-He believes in the importance of a collaborative approach to treatment, understanding that to truly know and help someone, you must understand where they came from, the journey they’ve taken, and the context in which they live.
+He believes in the importance of a collaborative approach to treatment, understanding that to truly know and help someone, you must understand where they came from, their journey, and the context in which they live.
 You are the expert on your own life!

 Haven’s approach is to identify existing strengths and skills and create a plan to utilize them to become your best self while learning new skills along the way!
-He focuses on helping clients set attainable goals, improve communication, and learn skills to manage symptoms and decrease behaviors that may be harmful.
+He focuses on assisting clients in setting attainable goals, improving communication, and learning skills to manage symptoms and decrease behaviors that may be harmful.
 Haven uses aspects of dialectical behavior therapy (DBT), cognitive behavior therapy (CBT), and acceptance and commitment therapy (ACT) when appropriate for a client’s situation.
-He believes that identifying negative beliefs, ways of thinking, and patterns of behavior that prevent someone from being where they want to be in life is an important part of therapy.
+He believes that identifying negative beliefs, ways of thinking, and patterns of behavior that prevent someone from being where they want to be is an essential part of therapy.

-In his free time, Haven enjoys hiking with his husband and dog, having board game nights with friends, and attempting new recipes.
+In his free time, Haven enjoys hiking with his husband and their dog, having board game nights with friends, and attempting new recipes.

 Suellen has over 20 years of experience working with children, adolescents, and adults in outpatient and community mental health settings.
 She uses a collaborative and non-judgmental approach in order to support her clients in building upon their individual and family strengths to achieve their therapeutic goals.
 Her training includes a particular focus on family systems and cognitive behavioral therapies, but she also uses elements of other treatment approaches as needed to provide a personalized experience for her clients.